mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Who's to say?
 It could take the whole day."

 "This message is of utmost importance.
-It will affect today's deliberations.
-Is there any way you can tell her?"
+It will surely be something she wants to bring to vote.
+Is there anyone else you can tell?"

-"It's unlawful to interrupt the assembly."
+"It's unlawful to interrupt the assembly," she responded in a defeated tone as if she'd tried this before.

-"Surely you can make an exception."
+"Surely you can make an exception for an urgent matter."

 "And I would surely be imprisoned for it."

 He sighed in frustration burying his eyes in his hand.
 "Pomri," he replied with pessimism.
-"You can't be serious.
-Even if there is a law against interrupting the assembly, a magistrate would look the other way at sentencing."
+"Even if there is a law against interrupting the assembly, a magistrate would surely look the other way at sentencing."

 "You ever been to Shaki?"

-He hesitated, "Well, no but –"
+He hesitated, "Why does that matter?"

-"– Something to learn before you come.
-Magistrates get off on being right even if they're wrong.
-Just wait until the assembly is done."

-"But... we can't wait the entire day."

-"Look, it sounds like this is really important.
-Why don't you come to Shaki and we can talk it over?"
+"Then you wouldn't understand.
+The whole city would know about it before I could even say a word.
+A magistrate would never back down from something that public."

+"Pomri, trust me. _This can't wait_."

+"Look, if you want this so bad, come to Shaki and tell her yourself.
+I'm not getting tossed into the ocean over a message."

 "You're asking me to come to the senate?
 What, so... so I can be the one to do it instead of you?"

-"I'm sorry I can't do more, kid.
-Laws here are really backward but at least we can grumble about 'em.
-Just think about it."
+"Sorry I can't do more, kid.
+The law is the law here, but at least we can grumble about it.
+Anyway, I won't stop you from doing whatever as long as you don't put Melna in hot water.
+Just remember, no matter what you choose you've got the law to reckon with."

 He sighed, "Yea.
-I'll consider it," he said.

-"Thanks," she said, and the line went silent.
+I'll think about that."

+"Oh," she interjected.
+"And if you do swing by bring me a cake from Gilli's, would ya?"

+He lifted his finger from the transmittance button and spoke to the static.
+"Really?
+A cake?"

 I built some resolve and double checked that the microphone was off.
 "I'll go," I said.

-"What are you talking about?"
+Jathi shot me a glance.
+"What are you talking about?" he asked.

-"I'll interrupt the Senate"
+"I'll interrupt the Senate."

+Thimlu chuckled, but Jathi was unamused.

-"That's crazy.
-You heard Pomri.
-You'll be sent to Ulukoma."
+"You heard Pomri," he said.
+"You'll be sent to Ulukoma."

-Thimlu butted in.
-"This is of utmost importance," he said with a smirk on his face.
-"A magistrate would surely look the other way at sentencing."
+Thimlu smirked at me and said, "You've got guts, I'll give you that.
+Magistrate's a coin toss.
+On one hand, they get off on the power trip when the evidence is so clear.
+On the other hand, they might be terrified of sending away the person who delivered a message like this."

-Jathi shouted back at him, "Whose side are you on here?!"
+Jathi shouted back at him, "No!
+A trip to Ulukoma could get hae killed.
+I can't risk that."

 I was astonished.
 Jathi was always so calm and now he was the most animated I had ever seen him.
-He sighed and sat back, turning it over in his head.
-I rose from the desk and paced the floor across from him, pausing to admire the old wood floor that countless messengers before him had walked upon.
+He sighed and sat back, turning it over in his head while I rose from the desk and paced the floor between the two of them, pausing to admire the old wood floor that had heard countless messages that changed the tides of time.

-I tried to convince him again, "I can't think of any better way to do it."

-"You are sacrificing too much.
-The bureaucracy behind the court is impossible."

-"It's a sacrifice I'm willing for Liffa to take," said Thimlu.
-He took the words right out of my mouth.

-I explained my thoughts.
-"One of us has to do it.
-If this is as important as you say, then there will be a lot of chatter for the next few days.
-One of you has to keep the communication lines open amidst all that chaos, and one of you has to keep watching the sky for more data.
-Besides, I have some strings I can pull at the senate.
-I stand a much better chance."

-Jathi seemed defeated but he looked up into my eyes and locked with my gaze.

-"If this works, we'll all petition the magistrate for a lighter sentence."
+"I'll do it", he said.

+"Like hell you will," Thimlu interjected.
+"We've got a lot of work to do.
+I'm not doing it all by myself."

+But Jathi kept up his argument, "It's our duty as observers to maintain communication with the fidelant.
+How can we ask Liffa to do our job for us?"

+Thimlu hesitated, turning his head to me with a smirk on his face.
+I already knew my answer.

+"Liffa... uh, would you like to–"

+"–Yes!", I said too early.
+"I mean, uh, Yes.
+Please."

+Thimlu stood up and from his jacket, he produced a flat disc of brass with an ornate engraving carved into it: _Heiko Observatory - Observer I_.
+"Take this with you to Shaki.
+Everyone knows me anyway.
+Welcome to the club."

+I smiled, and looked over to Jathi who seemed defeated.
+His eyes locked with mine and knew that I would not be moved.
+Not this time at least.
+"I'll make Pomri get you out of there even if I have to bring her a hundred cakes.
+I've got your back no matter what."

-"Don't worry about me," I told him.
-"Wherever they send me to, I can handle it."
+"Don't worry about me," I told him, my hand reaching mindlessly for his.
+"Whatever they have planned, I can handle it."

 I gathered my bag onto my shoulders, and stood near the doorway as they looked on.

-"Gentlemen.
+"Fellow observers.
 I've an errand to run and then I'll be on my way to Shaki.
 Thank you for entrusting me with this mission.
 I won't let you down."

 "Good luck, Liffa," said Jathi, somberly.